justDo1T/react-text-generator/README.md

-# Text generator
+## Text generator

-This app is a random paragraphs generator which uses REST API from: https://baconipsum.com/ You can enter and change the number of paragraphs as well as their type.
+This app is a random paragraphs generator which uses REST API from: https://baconipsum.com/ <br />
+You can enter and change the number of paragraphs as well as their type.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).